hujhax/austin-improv-wiki/Festivals/The Hideout Improv Marathon.md

 ## Summary
 In the improv marathon, a core cast of eight improvisors performs some number of one-hour improv shows, back-to-back and without sleep.
 Every hour brings a different show format, and with it, different guests who specialize in that format.

 In its first year, the marathon was a fundraiser for the Hideout itself.
-The next year, it became a fundraiser for [[The Hideout Theatre Youth Scholarship Fund]].
+The next year, it became a fundraiser for The Hideout Theatre Youth Scholarship Fund.

 ## History
 The first record of the idea for the marathon is an email from [[Performers/Andy Crouch|Andy Crouch]] to [[Performers/Roy Janik|Roy Janik]] from 8/15/08:<blockquote>"We absolutely should do a 52-hour improv marathon as a fundraiser.
 You have a core group of people that actually stays up for the full time.
 Some people won't make it, but some will.
 You bring in guest players and change format every hour, working in all of our main formats (*[[Shows/Maestro|Maestro]]*, *[[Shows/Gorilla Theater|Gorilla]]*, *[[Shows/TheatreSports|TheatreSports]]*, *[[Shows/Six Degrees|Six Degrees]]*, *[[Shows/Start Trekkin'|Start Trekkin']]*, [[Shows/Improvised Shakespeare|Shakespeare]], *[[Shows/After School Improv|After School Special]]*, improvised musical, etc.) maybe more than once, and we make up some fun formats to fill the hours."</blockquote>